paastech-cloud/docs/Architecture.md

 ### Organisational overview

 In the beginning, we held a few meetings inviting everyone to specify all of the necessary functionalities.
-As a result of the large number of participants, we weren't really able to be as productive as we wanted but managed to create a first baseline of a specifications chart.
+Due to the large number of participants, we weren't really able to be as productive as we wanted but we still managed to create a first baseline of a specifications chart.

 Afterwards, the work was split up into 3 teams of roughly equal size: